 Fred Duffelmeyer Reading Improvement Clinic

-The Fred Duffelmeyer Reading Improvement Clinic offers tutoring in reading for children who are entering the 1st through the12th grades.
+The Fred Duffelmeyer Reading Improvement Clinic offers tutoring in reading for children who are entering 1st through 12th grades.
 Tutoring sessions are conducted by advanced students in reading and related areas under the guidance of the literacy education faculty.

 Parents and families — enrolling a student